 The word eosinophilic refers to the initially high blood levels of a type of white blood cell called eosinophils.
-The word fasciitis refers to inflammation of the fascia, which is the tough fibrous tissue that lies beneath the skin.
+The word fasciitis refers to inflammation of the fascia, which is the tough fibrous tissue that lies on top of and between the muscles.

 The cause of eosinophilic fasciitis is unknown.
-The disorder occurs mainly in men aged 40 to 50, but it may occur in women and children.
+The disorder occurs mainly in middle-aged men but may occur in women and children.

 The usual initial symptoms are pain, swelling, and inflammation of the skin, particularly over the inside of the arms and the front of the legs.
-The skin of the face, chest, and abdomen may occasionally be affected also.
-In contrast to systemic sclerosis, the skin of the feet and hands is not affected and Raynaud's syndrome does not occur.
+The skin of the face, chest, and abdomen may occasionally be affected.
+In contrast to systemic sclerosis (see Systemic Sclerosis), the fingers and toes are not affected and Raynaud phenomenon does not occur.